Lands End to John O'Groats FAQ

 Obviously each group is different but generally lejoggers are a fun, friendly, helpful & adventurous bunch.
 There will be people of all ages and from all walks of life.
 We tend to get quite a few older riders although there will always be a few younger riders as well.
-So far our youngest rider was 15 & the oldest 70 (we have a rider that will be 80 joining us for the tour in 2012).
-We think that a group of 20-25 is ideal as there will be plenty of people with similar interests & character without being such a big group that it becomes too much.
+So far our youngest rider was 15 & the oldest 74.
+We think that a group of 20-25 is ideal as there will be plenty of people with similar interests and character without being such a big group that it becomes too much.

 Generally the group will be split 50/50 between people travelling alone & people that travel as a pair such as 2 brothers, 2 friends, 2 partners.
 There will be plenty of people to socialise with throughout the day & in the evening.

 How do I get my bike home at the end of the trip?

 If you are flying then you will need to box your bike before you board the plane.
 If you chose to do this you will need to send your bike box or bag to the final destination at the hotel in JOG as we don’t have space in the back up van to carry bike boxes or bags.
 If you are travelling by train you will need to ensure that your bike is booked on each leg of your journey.
 We will transport your bike back to Inverness for you.

 An easy alternative to transporting your bike yourself is to use the services of Ticket to Ride (www.johnogroatsbiketransport.co.uk).
 Whilst we don’t take any responsibility for any outside bike couriering services previous ‘lejogers’ have used them and have reported that they offer an excellent service.